linl33/bohemia/guide/guide.md

 ```
 - If you need to edit fields, do the below and then re-jar
   - Extract via: `unzip openhds.war`
-  - Edit the fields in `WEB-INF/classes/database.properties` to ensure that `dbURL`, `dbUser` and `dbPass` are adequate (only if changed from this guide)
+  - Edit the fields in `WEB-INF/classes/database.properties` to ensure that `dbURL`, `dbUser` and `dbPass` are adequate
   - If desired, edit values in `WEB-INF/classes/codes.properties` (and other documents in the same directory) to change parameters.
   - Put everything back in the .war file: `rm openhds.war; jar -cvf openhds.war *`

 ### Deploying OpenHDS in Tomcat

-- On your local machine, go to ec2-18-191-189-92.us-east-2.compute.amazonaws.com:8080/manager/html (replace IP address if applicable)
+- On your local machine, go to ec2-18-188-209-56.us-east-2.compute.amazonaws.com:8080/manager/html (replace IP address if applicable)
 - Scroll down to the "Select WAR file to upload" section
 - Select the `openhds.war` file you downloaded a few minutes ago in the "Choose File" menu.
 - Click "Deploy" button